thelvp/thelvp/README.md

 ### Let's get in touch

-Feel free to send a message on [linkedin](linkedin.com/in/loesvanpuijenbroek) if you want to catch up, share insights, or just chat about all things tech and development!
+Feel free to send a message on [linkedin](linkedin.com/in/loesvanpuijenbroek) if you want to catch up, share insights, or just chat about all things tech and development.

 ### What I'm familiar with
 <div align="left">